panzi/oembedendpoints/README.md

 You can define a match group by enclosing a part of the URL pattern by parenthesis `(...)`.
 This can be used to reference the matched string in the endpoint URL.

+You can define an optional part by enclosing it with square brackets `[...]`.

-If you wonder why I didn't just use regular expressions is because the regular expression syntax is different in every programming language.
+If you wonder why I didn't just use regular expressions: It's because the regular expression syntax is different in every programming language.
 However, this pattern language should be easy to convert to regular expressions.
 See an example of how this can be done in `oembedregistry.js`.